maximilianMairinger/labAuth/README.md

  $ npm run devServer
 ```

 Builds the server & replApp on save.
 The source of the replApp can be found under `/replApp`.
-No live reloading avalible, since its the prod server.
+No live reloading available, since its the prod server.

 #### Develop server & app